t-aevyz/aevyz.github.io/_posts/2017-03-26-GS-For-Non-Programmers.md

 ---
 layout: introduction
-title: A Non-Programmers Guide To GitHub Sites
+title: An Introduction to GitHub Sites
 date: 2017-03-26 00:26
 categories: GitHub_Sites
-series:  GitHub Sites For Beginner
+series:  A Non-Programmers Guide To GitHub Sites
 show: true
 ---

-# Introduction

-### Goal
 In this series, I hope to make life easier for all people trying to make a GitHub Site, with little to no knowledge of programming.
 I hope to explain how to use a template and customize it to your advantage, as well as the basics of uploading your content to GitHub.
+Furthermore I also plan to explain how to take advantage of the Liquid Template Language.

 ### What is a GitHub Site?